KILTprotocol/docs/docs/chain/collator.md

 1. Selected state query: `parachainStaking -> selectedCandidates(): Vec<AccountId>`
 2. Add the item with the "+" on the right side

 If the collator has enough self-stake and delegator stake they can be selected to collate.
-Once the collator has been choosen, the collator will be added to the `SelectedCandidate` pool.
+Once the collator has been chosen, the collator will be added to the `SelectedCandidate` pool.
 A time period of two sessions must pass before the collator will be authoring blocks, e.g. after the rest of current session and the entire next one.

 ![](/img/chain/session-validators.png)

 ### Stake on collator

 A collator can increase/decrease their stake.
 The corresponding methods can be found as an extrinisc under `parachainStaking > candidateStakeMore / candidateStakeLess`.

 ![](/img/chain/parachainStaking.png)

+## Monitoring

+TODO

 ## Bootnodes